The Benefits of Commercial Soundproofing

 When searching for the most effective soundproofing material, consider cost, installation time and needs, efficacy, and product availability.
 The following commercial soundproofing products are popular choices in new construction projects:

 Essential decoupling.
-Decoupling devices provide an extra layer of space between the inside and outside of a wall to stop sound vibrations from hitting it.
-This can be accomplished through staggered framing, resilient channels, and sound isolation clips.
-Decoupling can improve a typical wall STC rating of 33 to above the building code minimum of 50.
+Decoupling devices provide a disconnection between the inside and outside of a wall to prevent sound vibrations from traveling through.
+This can be accomplished through double wall framing or sound decoupling devices.
+Decoupling can improve a typical wall STC rating by 15 or 20 STC points.

-HushFrame sound decoupling provides the best commercial soundproofing for your commercial spaces and multi-unit housing construction.
+HushFrame sound decoupling provides the best soundproofing solution for your commercial spaces and multi-unit housing construction.

 HushFrame Is the Best Choice for Commercial Soundproofing